The 30 Second Explainer

 This pool offers two completely different ways to mine.
 Solo is a lottery: your miner alone hunts for a block, and if it ever finds one, the entire block reward (≈3.125 BTC + fees) is paid directly to your Bitcoin address, inside the block itself.
 No block, no payout, ever.
 Shared is the steady option: your hashrate joins the Ocean pool, and you receive your proportional slice of the pool's earnings every day, over Lightning.
-Small amounts, but they actually arrive.
+Daily Sats paid out to your Lightning Address.

 Which should I pick: Solo or Shared?